misshanya/url-shortener/README.md

 To unshorten URL, it simply decodes base62 and gets original URL by id from DB.

+It is a Kafka producer for topics `shortener.shortened` and `shortener.unshortened`.

 ### Gateway, REST

 This service communicates with the `shortener` by gRPC.